coinables/buidljs/README.md

 `bip38Decrypt("6PYUz..","satoshi")` - 2 parameters (string, string).
 Takes a BIP38 encrypted key and a passphrase to reveal the decrypted WIF private key.

+`multisig(pubkey1,pubkey2,pubkey3)` - 3 parameters (string, string, string).
+This function will take 3 public keys and creates a 2 of 3 multisig address.

+`multisigRandom(m,n)` - 2 parameters (integer, integer).
+M must be less than N. Generates random private keys based on the inputs provided and outputs the multisig address, redeemscript and private keys needed to sign.

+* The `createTransaction` function does not support multisig at this time *

 Please consider donating if you find this tool useful.